smartyshaman/blog/index.md

 ---
-title: Start a Fucking Blog
+title: This is a Fucking Blog
 description: Go on, do it right fucking now - it's the best thing on the web you can do.
 layout: default
 ---